 Children with disabilities

-If you have caring responsibilities for a child or relative/friend with a disability or long-term health condition then we recommend disclosing this to Student Services to discuss possible support.
+If you have caring responsibilities for a child or relative/friend with a disability or long-term health condition then we recommend disclosing this to Student Support to discuss possible support.
 You may also be eligible for additional funding via the Young Adult Carer’s Bursary.

 International students with babies born in the UK

 Becoming a parent or having parental responsibilities while at university may cause you additional stress or difficulties.
-Wellbeing Advisers give students help and advice on all welfare and wellbeing issues and run daily drop-in sessions throughout the year.
-Based within Student Services they can also refer you to other internal and external support services.
+Student Support Advice Service give students help and advice on all welfare and wellbeing issues and are available every day throughout the year.
+Based within Student Support they can also refer you to other internal and external support services.

 SU Advice and Support Centre